 Many MA students elect to enroll in Linguistics 290, The Research Seminar.
-The two most important functions of 290 are to help students to make significant progress on a qualifying paper or MA thesis and to prepare them to present this research at the annual Linguistics at Santa Cruz (LASC) conference.
+The two most important functions of 290 are to help students to make significant progress on a qualifying paper and to prepare them to present this research at the annual Research Seminar Symposium (RSS).
 In addition, students develop various professional skills such as abstract writing and paper reviewing.
 MA students are encouraged to ask their thesis chair for advice on whether enrolling in 290 is to their benefit.